Elizabeth Warren And Kamala Harris Share A Hug In Viral Twitter Video

 “The next President and her Vice…..,” one user wrote.
 “Whichever order is okay by me.”

-Still, some users claimed the meeting was staged and were unimpressed.
+Still, some users claimed the meeting was staged.
+Those commenters were unimpressed.

 “Staged & gross,” one user tweeted.